mnagaso/toolbox-wasi.github.io/docs/installation.md

 Now all the environment for making a simulation with toolbox-wasi is set.

 Explanation on how to start WASI is described in [Tutorial](tutorial.md) page.

+## 4. Visit installation (for 3D visualization)
+For visualization of 3D volume data, which WASI-3D creates as `.vtu` files, we may use Visit or any kind of `.vtu` supporting application.
+[Here](https://wci.llnl.gov/simulation/computer-codes/visit/executables) is the link for downloading Visit installation files.